ManuelPeinado/GlassActionBar/README.md

 GlassActionBar is a tiny library which implements a glass-like effect for the action bar.

-This library is based on techniques outlined by Nicolas Pometuy in [a recent blog post][1].
+This library is based on techniques outlined by Nicolas Pomepuy in [a recent blog post][1].

 For reasons of backwards compatibility this library relies on ActionBarSherlock.
 Native action bar support is in the works.